-9.5 Self-Organization and the Evolution of Speech
+5. Self-Organization and the Evolution of Speech

-How did the first human speech codes form in a society with no language?
-As argued above, two kinds of answers must be given.
-First, a functional answer: they establish the function of vocalization systems, and shows that human systems, with the properties we described, are efficient to achieve this function.
-Liljencrantz and Lindblom (1972) proposed such an answer, and showed that the statistical regularities of human repertoires of phonemes were the most efficient in terms of the perceptual distinctiveness/articulatory cost compromise.
+How did human first speech codes formed in a society with no language?
+As argumented above, two kinds of answers must be brought.
+First, a functional answer: it establishes the function of vocalization systems, and shows that human systems, with the properties we described, are efficient to achieve this function.
+Liljencrantz and Lindblöm (1972) proposed such an answer, and showed that the statistical regularities of human repertoires of phonemes were the most efficient in terms of the perceptual distinctiveness/articulatory cost compromise.
 This kind of answer is necessary, but not sufficient: it does not allow us to explain how evolution (genetic or cultural) could have found those quasi-optimal structures, and does not allow us either to explain how a given linguistic community can "choose" one solution among several quasi-optimal ones.
 In particular, it is possible that "naïve" Darwinian search with random mutations is not efficient enough to find complex structures such as those of the speech code: the search space is too large.